The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 When thy Lord said unto the angels: Lo!
 I am about to create a mortal out of mire.
 And when I have fashioned him and breathed into him of My Spirit, then fall down before him prostrate.
 The angels fell down prostrate, every one.
 Saving Iblis; he was scornful and became one of the disbelievers.
 He said: O Iblis!
 What hindereth thee from falling prostrate before that which I have created with both My hands?
 Art thou too proud or art thou of the high exalted?
 He said: I am better than him.
 Thou createdst me of fire, whilst him Thou didst create of clay.
 He said: Go forth from hence, for lo! thou art outcast, And lo!
 My curse is on thee till the Day of Judgement.
 He said: My Lord!
 Reprieve me till the Day when they are raised.
 He said: Lo! thou art of those reprieved.
 Until the Day of the time appointed.
 He said: Then, by Thy might, I surely will beguile them every one.
 Save Thy single-minded slaves among them.
 He said: The Truth is, and the Truth I speak.
 That I shall fill hell with thee and with such of them as follow thee, together.
 (38, 71–85)

-This passage of Quran mentions "both My hands" in association with the creation of man, thus signifying the divine authority inherent in the act of creation.
-The symbolic expression also suggests that a man consequently is imbued with the power and authority of divine creativity inherent in his spirit, emphasizing the profound significance of human existence within the cosmic order.
+This passage of Quran mentions "both My hands" in association with the creation of man, signifying the divine authority that is fundamental to the act of creation.
+The symbolic expression also suggests that a man consequently is imbued with the power and authority of divine creativity inherent in his spirit, thus emphasizing the profound significance of human existence within the cosmic order of life.

-Metaphorically, the reference to "both My hands" symbolizes the two cardinal axes of Aries/Libra and Cancer/Capricorn, representing the foundational principles of cosmic balance in nature.
-These axes embody the fundamental forces of creation, equilibrium, and harmony, which are essential for maintaining order and balance in the universe.
+Metaphorically, the reference to "both My hands" symbolizes the two cardinal axes of Aries/Libra and Cancer/Capricorn, and thereby representing the foundational principles of cosmic balance in nature.
+These axes embody the fundamental forces of creation, equilibrium, and harmony, which are essential for maintaining order in the universe.

 The failure of Iblis or Devil to recognize the divine authority behind the creation of man reflects the destructive consequences of pride and arrogance.
 By refusing to acknowledge the divine authority of man, the devil succumbs to pride and is subsequently cursed by God.
-This highlights the intrinsic connection between pride and disharmony, suggesting that pride disrupts the natural order and creative potential of humans.
+This highlights the intrinsic connection between pride and disharmony, suggesting that pride in all its forms always tends to disrupt the natural order and creative potential of humanity.

-In contrast, the "single-minded slaves" mentioned in the passage represent the Chosen Ones who overcome trials and adversities to attain true authority within the cosmic creation of life.
-These individuals embody humility, perseverance, and unwavering faith, enabling them to align with the divine will and fulfill their purpose within the cosmic order.
-By overcoming pride and embracing humility, they become conduits for divine creativity and agents of cosmic harmony.
+In contrast, the "single-minded slaves" mentioned in the passage represent the Chosen Ones who would overcome trials and adversities to attain true authority within the cosmic creation of life.
+These individuals embody grace, perseverance, and unwavering faith; that enables them to align with the cosmic will to fulfill their purpose for the divine constitution of life.
+Thus, by overcoming pride and embracing humility, they become agents of cosmic harmony and conduits for divine creativity in the universe.

 The End Note